RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/01 Felix & Herbert/felix_&_herbert.md

 Does Felix say when he’s caught Herbert?
 Save your project.

-##STEP 4:￼Herbert turns into a ghost when he’s caught
+##STEP 4: Herbert turns into a ghost when he’s caught

 __Instead of Felix saying something, we want Herbert to turn into a ghost when he’s caught.__